notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * **☐ In selection**: If you have a region of text selected, and **In selection** is enabled, it will only **Count**, **Replace All**, or **Mark All** within that selection of text, rather than in the whole document (other buttons, such as **Find Next**, will continue to work on the whole document)
 * **☐ Backward direction**: normally, searches go forward (down the page); with this option, they will go backward (up the page)
 * **☐ Match whole word only**: if enabled, searches will only match if the result is a whole word (so "it" will not be found inside "hitch")
-* **☐ Match case**: if enabled, searches must match in case (so a search for "it" will not find "It" or "IT")
+* **☐ Match case**: if enabled, searches must match in case (so a search for "it" will not find "It" or "IT").
+The regular expression `i` flag will override this checkbox, where `(?i)` will make the search case insensitive, and `(?-i)` will make the search case sensitive.
-* **☐ Wrap Around**: if enabled, if the search reaches the end of the document, it will wrap around to the beginning and continue searching
+* **☐ Wrap Around**: if enabled, when the search reaches the end of the document, it will wrap around to the beginning and continue searching

 * **Search Mode**: this determines how the text in the **Find what** and **Replace with** will be treated
     * **☐ Normal**: all text is treated literally.